bartholomews/fsclient/README.md

   implicit val signer: Signer = ???

   /*
-    Sign the sttp request with `Signer`, which might be an OAuth v1 signature, or OAuth v2 basic / bearer, or a custom `Authorization` header.
+    Sign the sttp request with `Signer`, which might be one of:
+    - an OAuth v1 signature
+    - an OAuth v2 basic / bearer
+    - a custom `Authorization` header
    */
   emptyRequest
     .get(uri"https://some-server/authenticated-endpoint")